paraschandra/dev-bytes/_posts/ts-09-access-modifiers.md

 ---

 The visibility of class members can be set by access modifiers.
 There are three types of modifiers:
-1. public
+a. public
-2. private
+b. private
-3. protected
+c. protected

 Lets see what's different about these in TS than the other languages: